-The [Edit DX Exclusion List] button lets you edit the list of plug-ins to include or exclude in the DirectX editor.
+[Edit DX Exclusion List] This lets you edit the list of plug-ins to include or exclude in the DirectX editor.
 This is useful if you have some plug-ins which were found and which aren't compatible with RealBand.
 If you edit the exclusion list, you'll see a dialog box with the left side displaying the included plug-ins and the right side displaying the excluded plug-ins.

-The [Scan for New Plug-Ins] button will cause RealBand to scan for newly installed plug-ins.

-The [Register a New Plug-In] button can be used to register a plug-in with DirectX, so that audio applications such as RealBand can use the plug-in if you have a plug-in that doesn't automatically register itself.
+[Scan for New Plug-Ins]: This will cause RealBand to scan for newly installed plug-ins.
+[Register a New Plug-In] This button can be used to register a plug-in with DirectX, so that audio applications such as RealBand can use the plug-in if you have a plug-in that doesn't automatically register itself.

-The [Unregister a Plug-In] button removes a plug-in from DirectX so that audio applications will no longer be able to use this plug-in.
+[Unregister a Plug-In]: This removes a plug-in from DirectX so that audio applications will no longer be able to use this plug-in.

-The [Run DirectX Diagnostic Tool] button will run the Microsoft Direct X Diagnostic tool, which checks for problems with DirectX.
+[Run DirectX Diagnostic Tool]: This will run the Microsoft Direct X Diagnostic tool, which checks for problems with DirectX.

-Select the [Remove VST Plugin (from list)] button to remove a VST plug-in so that it is no longer included in the "Plugin" list in the DirectX/VST Window.
+[Remove VST Plugin (from list)]: Press this button to remove a VST plug-in so that it is no longer included in the "Plugin" list in the DirectX/VST Window.